mbforbes/website-3/posts/garage/wanikani.md

     - Most motivated people seem treat it like a game and cram through as much as fast as possible.
 While I felt that way on previous (failed) attempts, I don't at all this time.
 (It's also funny to treat it like a game that's "gating your progress" because it's just a nice flash card app with really good cards you whose intervals you can't customize)
 - seems like random number of synonyms (and sometimes alternate spellings?)
     - Wish they’d separate what to memorize from what they accept
+    - e.g., 小学生 is a good one --- so many synonyms, not alternative meanings
+    - makes the "did you know there are other meanings?" popup just noise. they should trim and curate this this the way they've trimmed readings we memorize.
 - Don't distinguish things that seem to have the same meaning
     - 女の子、女子、
     - 文字、字